JamesMitofsky/moho-events/README.md

 Moho currently uses a Google Spreadsheet to create and internally manage events among the staff.
 This principally involves administrative staff creating events and the catering team reading event details throughout the day on their phones.

-### 💭 The Challenge

-While a spreadsheet initially allowed for easy iteration of data organization options, it has since outgrown this purpose, leaving administrators in a long-term relationship with an improvised solution.
-It likewise creates difficulties for the catering staff who have trouble quickly scanning a spreadsheet while on the move with their smartphones.

-### 🍀 The Opportunity

-1. Increase the efficiency of Moho's catering staff by providing a mobile-friendly, intuitive solution for tracking events.
-2. Simplify the management process for administrators charged with documenting the event details.

 ### 🙋 User Stories

 This project was guided by the following [user stories](https://www.interaction-design.org/literature/topics/user-stories):